OlamideOl1/S3dataMigration/README.md

 This nodejs program to clear queue contents while testing.
 - pushDummyS3objectsforTest.js
 This Nodejs program was used to upload sample objects to s3 bucket using AWS S3.

+#### Note!, Run npm install in this directory before using any of these scripts to install the necessary npm modules.

 ## Task Resolution